Research Interests: Digital Marketing, Influence, Word of Mouth, Natural Language Processing, Viral Marketing

 For most recent news and research, see jonahberger.com

-Professor Jonah Berger is an internationally bestselling author, and a world-renowned expert on change, influence, word of mouth, natural language processing, consumer behavior, and how products, ideas, and behaviors catch on.
+Professor Jonah Berger is an internationally bestselling author, and a world-renowned expert on influence, change, word of mouth, natural language processing, consumer behavior, digital marketing, and how products, ideas, and behaviors catch on.
 He has published over 75 articles in top‐tier academic journals, teaches one of the world’s most popular online courses, and accounts of his work often appear in places like The New York Times, Wall Street Journal, and Harvard Business Review.
 Millions of copies of his books, Contagious: Why Things Catch On, Invisible Influence: The Hidden Forces that Shape Behavior, The Catalyst: How to Change Anyone’s Mind, Magic Words: What to Say to Get Your Way are in print in over 35 countries around the world.
 Berger often keynotes major conferences and events like SXSW and Cannes Lions, advises various early stage companies, and consults for organizations like Apple, Google, Nike, Amazon, GE, Moderna, and The Gates Foundation.

 His recent work uses natural language processing to pull behavioral insights from text data (e.g., predicting song success from lyrics, movie success from scripts, and customer satisfaction from service calls).
 He co-founded the Technology and Behavioral Science Initiative and helps host an interdisciplinary conference on Behavioral Insights from Text.